picosh/docs/posts/pgs.md

 # Manage your projects with a remote CLI

-Our management system is done via ssh commands.
+Our management system is done via SSH commands.

 > Our CLI commands are currently in active development so the list of available
-> commands are changing.
+> commands are subject to change.

 The best way to learn about all the commands we support is via an SSH command: